python/typing_extensions/doc/index.rst

    See :py:data:`typing.TypeGuard` and :pep:`647`.
 In ``typing`` since 3.10.

+.. data:: TypeNarrower

+   See :pep:`742`.
+Similar to :data:`TypeGuard`, but allows more type narrowing.

+   .. versionadded:: 4.10.0

 .. class:: TypedDict(dict, total=True)

    See :py:class:`typing.TypedDict` and :pep:`589`.
 In ``typing`` since 3.8.